rsts-dev/claude-buddy-site/README.md

-# Claude Buddy 2.0 Landing Page
+# Claude Buddy 3.0 Landing Page

-A professional, Claude Code-inspired landing page designed to showcase Claude Buddy 2.0 as an enterprise-ready AI development platform and drive traffic to the GitHub repository.
+A professional, Claude Code-inspired landing page designed to showcase Claude Buddy 3.0 as a skills-only architecture with native Claude Code integration and drive traffic to the GitHub repository.

 ## 🎨 Design Features